 CAMERA MAMIYA 645 PRO FILM KODAK EKTAR 100

 I'm pinching myself.
 Did this happen?
 How did a routine trip in 2014 to the high desert in central Washington get this crazy?
 The drama starts Saturday night.
-I arrive in the town of Waterville after a day of photography (I visit Dry Falls above near Coulee City, and the farm below off U.S. Route 2).
+I arrive in the town of Waterville after a day of photography (highlight is Dry Falls above; geologists believe the Ice Age formation is the largest waterfall ever to exist.).
 I stop at a restaurant that is unusually busy.
 Table for six opens.
 Two couples ahead of me are next in line.
 They invite me, a stranger, to join them.
 Over dinner I learn: the older woman is a senior world-class swimmer.
 Her husband worked on oil rigs in the North Sea and survived a 50-foot wave.
 Great time.
 Emails exchanged (group shot upper left).
 I head to my hotel and find three guests – Gary, Ron, Pablo – sitting on the front porch.
 I'm invited to join them.
 They share hilarious stories about one another.
 I laugh so hard I'm in tears.
 Gary mentions he's friends with renowned wildlife photographer Art Wolfe and invites me to Wolfe's holiday party in West Seattle.
 Wife Alisa and I attend the party in December.
 We pose with Wolfe in his home studio.
-I still wonder: This happened, right?
+I wonder: This happened, right?